child proof laptop

 All you have to do is open your web browser and type in the IP address for the router you use.
 A page will pop up where you can enter the username (usually admin) and password for your router.
 Click to login, and you’ll be able to view your router’s settings.

-9. Install Anti-Malware Software
+6. Install Antivirus Software

-There are two main types of anti-malware programs.
 First, there are the types like Microsoft Windows Defender and Kaspersky’s free virus scanner tool that search your computer for existing infections and remove them.

 The second type guards your computer by preventing new threats from downloading.
 The latter includes popular antivirus software like Norton, McAfee and Avast antivirus protection.